voxpupuli/puppet-misp/README.md

 ### Services

 * `webservername` = The name of the service of the web server on top of which MISP is running.
-By default httpd
+By default httpd.
 * `redis_server` = If the redis database will be installed locally or not, meaning that the redis server will be installed.
-By default true
+By default true.